Grantor Vs. Grantee in Real Estate: Everything You Need to Know

 That’s because the grantee has no protection if it emerges that the grantor did not legally own the property or there are title problems.
 So, if you’re planning on using this kind of deed, make sure you understand the risks.

-But the possibilities surrounding quit claim deeds raise an interesting question, can the grantor and grantee be the same person?
-This is only possible in a quit claim deed where the sole owner of a property transfers half the interest to his new spouse, for example, and lists himself as both the grantor and grantee.
+Grantor and a grantee can be the same person only in a quit claim deed where the sole owner of a property transfers half the interest to his new spouse, for example, and lists himself as both the grantor and grantee.

 Special Warranty Deeds